Jiyajiya21/BrazilianEcommerce-Olist-/README.md

 ## Schema
 The full dataset is divided in 8 files: orders, payments, reviews, items, products, sellers, customers, geolocation.
-Descriptions of the columns can be found on the the Kaggle link above, or on the main script.

 <img src="https://github.com/user-attachments/assets/788093e2-6334-413a-9df9-94d0c8ef1827" alt="Alt Text" width="800" height="450">